IPSITGroup/TrackerFolderSync/README.md

 By default, any files in subdirectories on schintranet are ignored with the exception of the following accepted subdirectory names: "Pictures", "Pics", or "test reports".
 The Application Event Log is written to when the application starts, when it completes, and in the event of any errors.
-A detailed log file is also generated at %appdata%\TrackerFolderSync\LogFile.log
+A detailed log file is also generated at %appdata%\TrackerFolderSync\LogFile.log Images are automatically scaled down to a max width OR height of 1000px while keeping the same aspect ratio.

 ## Application workflow
 1. Depending on whether or not the "-history" flag was passed, schweb is polled for job numbers and div numbers.